Appdynamics/Dynamic-Agent-MA/readme.txt

 TIER_NAME_FROM
 Notes: See section below - What is a tier?
-Possible values: HOSTNAME, CONTAINER_NAME, or JVM_PARAM
+Possible values: HOSTNAME, CONTAINER_NAME, CONTAINER_LABEL, or JVM_PARAM
 Example: TIER_NAME_FROM=CONTAINER_NAME

 TIER_NAME_FROM_VALUE
 Notes: See section below - What is a tier?
 Example: TIER_NAME_FROM_VALUE=DAPPD_TIER_NAME

-As of this writing, EVENT_ENDPOINT and FULL_ACCOUNT_NAME are all necessary to enable analytics reporting from the instrumented containers
+EVENT_SERVICE_URL and GLOBAL_ACCOUNT_NAME are both necessary to enable analytics reporting from the instrumented containers

-EVENT_ENDPOINT
+EVENT_SERVICE_URL
 Notes: The host and port of of the Events Service this application should report to.
        Should not include http/https, but it should include the port
-Example: EVENT_ENDPOINT=appd.mydomain.com:9080
+Example: EVENT_SERVICE_URL=appd.mydomain.com:9080

-FULL_ACCOUNT_NAME
+GLOBAL_ACCOUNT_NAME
 Notes: Global Account Name value found on License page of controller
-Example: FULL_ACCOUNT_NAME=customer1_32458762934
+Example: GLOBAL_ACCOUNT_NAME=customer1_32458762934

 What is a tier?